mchlol/todo/README.md

 - pre created project 1
 - pre created project 2

+When the user attempts to delete a project that contains tasks, we should have an alert prompting the user to confirm they want to delete.

 ### Building

 Create an empty array called `projects` within which will be nested arrays for each set of tasks.
 We'll make the default `dailyTasks` and allow the user to add more sections to it.
 There will need to be another modal form where the user can create a new project.
 Whatever they add here will create an array nested within `projects`.
 In the section where the task object is created, we'll add another property `project`.
 In the form, we'll add another part where the user can leave the task in 'daily tasks' or add it to a specific project.
+When the task is created it goes into the `tasks` array.
+We need to use the task objects `projects` property to change the array that the task object goes into.
+The project titles from the `projects` array populate the `option` elements.

 ## Other Thoughts